HenryVantieghem/Meridian-app/src/lib/email/README.md

   <div class="footer">
     <p class="footer-text">
-      Thank you for choosing Super Intelligence.
+      Thank you for choosing Napoleon.
 We're committed to helping you transform your productivity with AI-powered email management.
     </p>
   </div>